jardakotesovec/swingdj/README.md

 ## Known Issues

 * It can create playlist only up to 100 songs, which is about 5 hours.
 This can be improved if its needed.
+* Sometimes it takes Spotify app more time to detect new playlists.
+Restarting spotify can speed it up.